Pennsylvania Route 863

 Pennsylvania Route 863 (PA 863) is a state highway in Lehigh County, Pennsylvania, in the Lehigh Valley region of the state.
-The route runs 13.99 mi from U.S. Route 222 (US 222) in Upper Macungie Township north to PA 143 in the community of Lynnport in Lynn Township.
+The route runs 13.99 mi from U.S. Route 222 (US 222) in Upper Macungie Township north to PA 143 in Lynnport in Lynn Township.
 The route is a two-lane undivided road that runs southeast–northwest through rural areas in western Lehigh County.
 Along the way, PA 863 has an interchange with Interstate 78 (I-78)/US 22 in Weisenberg Township.

-The road was originally unpaved, being improved to a bituminous road by the 1940s and a paved road by 1950.
-PA 863 was designated on March 8, 1962.
+The road, which was originally unpaved, was turned into a bituminous road in the 1940s and a paved road by 1950.
+It was designated PA Route 863 on March 8, 1962.

 Route description

 PA 863 begins at a roundabout intersection with US 222 in Upper Macungie Township, Lehigh County, which is in the Lehigh Valley.
 It uses two-lane undivided Independent Road after turning left off Schantz Road immediately north of the roundabout and heads northwest through agricultural areas with some trees and homes, entering Weisenberg Township.
 The route winds through wooded areas and curves to the west, turning north as it passes more farms.
 PA 863 crosses Old Route 22 and becomes Golden Key Road, passing businesses as it intersects I-78/US 22 at a diamond interchange.
 The road continues through commercial areas and passes to the east of a few warehouses, heading through an S-curve.

-The route passes through the community of Hynemansville and runs northwest through a mix of farms, woods, and residences.
+The route passes through Hynemansville and runs northwest through a mix of farms, woods, and residences.
 PA 863 heads through Seiberlingville and continues northwest through agricultural areas with some woods and homes.
-The route heads west into Lynn Township and passes through the community of Stines Corner before it winds north through wooded areas.
+The route heads west into Lynn Township and passes through Stines Corner before it winds north through wooded areas.
 The road heads west by farms before it turns north and crosses Kistler Creek, winding through forested areas with some fields.
 The route turns east onto Allemaengel Road and curves north into farmland.
-Allemaengel Road splits to the east and PA 863 continues north along Behler Road, crossing Ontelaunee Creek before coming to the residential community of Lynnport, where it ends at PA 143.
+Allemaengel Road splits to the east and PA 863 continues north along Behler Road, crossing Ontelaunee Creek before coming to Lynnport, where it ends at PA 143.